JetBrains/marketplace-docs/topics/paid-plugins-start/submit-a-request-to-sell-plugins-at-the-marketplace.md

-[//]: # (title: 1.
-Submit a request to sell plugins at the Marketplace)
+[//]: # (title: Submit a request to sell plugins through JetBrains Marketplace)

-The Marketplace was launched on June 26th, 2019, and it is now in the early stage of the operations, that's why the process of setting up a new paid plugin on the Marketplace requires assistance from JetBrains team to test the licensing solution together with the sales system and plugins repository team.
+Please submit a request via the [Apply to Marketplace form](https://plugins.jetbrains.com/build-and-market#form), and our vendor success team will get in touch with you.

-Please submit the request via the [Apply to Marketplace form](https://plugins.jetbrains.com/marketplace/) or reach out to us via [marketplace@jetbrains.com](mailto:marketplace@jetbrains.com) and we will be happy to assist you.
+The process of setting up a new paid plugin on JetBrains Marketplace is not fully automated and requires assistance from the JetBrains team.
+If you encounter any issues with submitting the request, feel free to contact us at [marketplace@jetbrains.com](mailto:marketplace@jetbrains.com).